Exceptions in Case of Emergency

 If the item is not installed or the repair is not completed by (i) the 270th day of seasonable weather from the date of possession; (ii) another date agreed between the homeowner and the builder, granting the builder a longer period; or (iii) the date permitted for such installation by any applicable municipal agreement if earlier than the date agreed between the homeowner and the builder, then the homeowner may contact Tarion and request and assessment within 30 days.
 If the item is determined to be warrantable, Tarion will work with the homeowner directly to settle the matter.

 Defects in work and materials that result in problems with builder-supplied air conditioners are covered by the one year warranty.
-A complete loss of cooling due to the failure of a builder-supplied air conditioner between May 15 and September 15 (during the first year of possession) is considered undue hardship and can be dealt with outside the timelines set out in the Homeowner Information Package.
+A complete loss of cooling due to the failure of a builder-supplied air conditioner between May 15 and September 15 (during the first year of possession) is considered undue hardship and can be dealt with outside the regular repair timelines.

 IMPORTANT In a condominium, the air conditioning may be part of the condominium project’s common elements and therefore not covered by the unit’s one year warranty.
 If the air conditioning is part of the common elements, homeowners should report the issue to the condominium corporation’s Board of Directors.

 Homeowners should report an air conditioning issue on either the 30-Day or Year-End Form.
 It will be dealt with according to the timelines set out in the Warranty Service Rules.

 However, if the air conditioning is not working between May 15 and September 15, homeowners should contact the builder and Tarion to arrange an assessment.
 If the condition is assessed to be covered by the one year warranty, the builder will arrange repair or complete the installation within 30 days of the initial request.
 If the air conditioning has not been restored within 30 days of contacting the builder, the homeowner should contact us for further assistance.